-System test such as Alertus are conducted periodically to test that system.
-This is a computer system where the police can take over the screen on all college computers to send an emergency message.
+System test such as ReGroup are conducted periodically to test that system.
 Centegix is a panic alert system used college wide.
 Each full-time employee is issued a badge and provided training on the system.
 In the case of an emergency the employee can activate the alert by pressing the button on the card worn by them while on campus.
 The system will immediately alert all campus police officers showing who activated it and their location.
 If they have to move the system tracks and shows their movement to allow officers to respond directly to them.
 The police department and campus safety teams participate and conduct drills in participation with State recognized dates for tornado and earth quake drills.
 Severe weather drills are conducted on random dates throughout the year.